elixir-ecto/ecto/guides/Getting Started.md

 Ecto.Query.from(p in Friends.Person, where: p.last_name == ^last_name) |> Friends.Repo.all
 ```

+The pin operator instructs the query builder to use parameterised SQL queries protecting against SQL injection.

 ### Composing Ecto queries

 Ecto queries don't have to be built in one spot.
 They can be built up by calling `Ecto.Query` functions on existing queries.
 For instance, if we want to find all people with the last name "Smith", we can do: